-The Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges will be available prior to the meeting.
+Please see the Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges.

 Once students have been accepted on an exchange they should contact the relevant Exchange Coordinator(s) who can provide advice on modules.
 Students must also have begun to prepare a learning agreement, in consultation with the relevant coordinator(s) prior to departure.

 - A Personal Declaration must be completed and submitted, via email, to your programme administrator by Friday 17th April 2020 (for students going out on Erasmus/Exchanges in the 2020-21 academic year).

 - Students must have consulted with their coordinator(s) to complete the first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) .
 Failure to do so could jeopardise your permission to proceed with the exchange.

 - A scanned version of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.